ifad/eaco/README.md

 ## Design

-Eaco provides your application's Resources discretionary access.
+Eaco provides your application's Resources discretionary access based on attributes.
-Access to the Resource is determined matching an ACL against an Actor.

-Different Actors can have different levels of access to the same Resource, depending on their role as determined by the ACL.

-To each role are granted a set of possible abilities, and access is verified by checking whether a given actor can perform a specific ability.
+Access to a Resource by an Actor is determined by checking whether the Actor owns the security attributes (Designators) required by the Resource.

+Each Resource protected by Eaco has an ACL attached.
+ACLs define which security attribute grant access to the Resource, and at which level.
+The level of access is expressed in terms of roles.
+Roles are scoped per Resource types.

+Each Role then describes a set of abilities that it can perform.
+In your code, you check directly whether an Actor has a specific ability on a Resource, and all the indirection is then evaluated by Eaco.

+## Designators

-Actors are described by their Designators, a pluggable mechanism whose details are up to your application.
-For instance, an Actor can have many designators that describe either its identity or its belonging to a group or occupying a position in a department.
+Security attributes are extracted out of Actors through the Designators framework, a pluggable mechanism whose details are up to your application.

+An Actor can have many designators,  that describe its identity or its belonging to a group or occupying a position in a department.

 Designators are Ruby classes that can embed any sort of custom behaviour that your application requires.

+## ACLS

 ACLs are hashes with designators as keys and roles as values.
 Extracting authorized collections requires only an hash key lookup mechanism in your